evan-mcclaugherty/BlackJack/README.md

 # BlackJack
-Using delegation design pattern.
+First attempt at using the delegation design pattern.
 "OLOO is the new hotness" - Kyle Simpson.

+## Work in Progess